-A nice way to help your family through the death of a family pet is by doing something in their memory.
+A nice way to help your family through the death of a family pet is by doing something in the pet’s memory.
 You can create a scrapbook full of memories and pictures together.
 You can even plant a tree or flowers in memory of your lost companion.
 This can be a place you can go to visit and think about the fun times you had.
 Doing something in memory of your pet will help your child associate something good with the death of their beloved pet.

 Consider Getting a New Pet At The Right Time

 One thing that should be carefully considered in the wake of the death of a family pet is getting a new pet.
 Getting a new pet too soon can be unhealthy for you, your family, and your new pet.
 You need a chance to grieve first.
 It is very natural to miss your pet, but getting a new one will not replace it or take your child’s sadness away.
 If you feel that you and your child could benefit from some animal interaction to get you through this hard time, you should consider volunteering at a local animal shelter.
 This will be a rewarding family experience and a good learning experience for your children.
 Then when you are all ready, you can welcome a new pet into your home.